Work to Work UAE industrial safety + applied AI Book site survey

 One-zone pilot brief

-Define one interface, one owner, and one success measure so the first project remains practical for both operations and HSE.
+Define one interface, one owner, one clear measure of success so the first project remains practical for both operations and HSE.

 • Who uses the shared door and at what times